anisa116/cloud-computing/README.md

 ## System Requirements
 - python39
 - sql
-- google cloud (app engine)
+- google cloud (app engine,sql,cloud storage)
+- other library in file requirements.txt

 ## Instalization
-- Install the libraries needed in the project and collect them in the requirements.txt file: pip install -r requrements.txt
+- Install the libraries needed in the project and collect them in the requirements.txt file:
+`pip install -r requrements.txt`

 - Download the model folder and put it in this folder, for the following install folder link: https://console.cloud.google.com/storage/browser/capstone-c23ps466-1-tf2-models